unibo-spe/spe-slides/content/09-containerization/_index.md

 ## Building the cluster (practice)

-1. On one node running the Docker deamon (say, the teacher's machine), initialise Swarm mode as follows:
+1. On one node running the Docker daemon (say, the teacher's machine), initialise Swarm mode as follows:
     * `docker swarm init`
     * this will output a command to be run on other nodes to join the cluster:
         ```